 Assume that everyone you talk to about the allegations is recording you.

-If you or a loved one has been accused or charged with a domestic assault crime, it’s critical that you hire an experienced criminal defense attorney.
+If you or a loved one has been accused or charged with a domestic assault crime, it’s critical that you hire an experienced criminal defense lawyer.

 Domestic Assault / Domestic Violence · The Texas Penal Code defines assault as: